bugfishtm/fast-php-page/_source/_site/README.md

 ## Important Information
 Core Updates won't touch Files in this folder as they may be important for running Site Modules.
 If a Site module's name does change, the related folder / file names related in this folder may need to be changed too, to not lose data.
 (Site Module Folder Names are the relation to Folder Name in this Directory.)

+## Important Rules
+- Do not start a site module with a number!
+- Do not start a site module with _!
+This is only for the main creators to be used for core modules!
+- Do only use alphanumeric chars.
+- Not more than 10 Signs on Modules Rname and Foldername!

 Happy Site-ing!
 Bugfish <3